sarweiler/zellen/README.md

 * semi-automatic: Plays the sequence for a single generation (and loops it if "loop seq in semi-auto mode" is enabled (default)).
 * automatic: Like semi-automatic, but automatically calculates the next generation and plays it.

+## Crow support

+Zellen supports CV out via [Crow](https://monome.org/docs/crow/).
+Crow CV output can be configured in Norns's parameters menu.

+Crow configuration for Zellen:
+* Input 1: Clock
+* Input 2: CV offset
+* Output 1: CV
+* Output 2: Trigger
+* Output 3: Alternative CV
+* Output 4: Clock

+Alternative CV is, just like the main sequence, a CV derived from the current play position on the board.
+The CV can be calculated with these methods (configurable in the parameters menu):
+* x/y (default)
+* x%y
+* x+y (same as the main sequence)

+Configuration

 ## MIDI
 Set the MIDI channel (default: 1), MIDI velocity (default: 100), and MIDI clock in the parameters screen.